On the Hilbert geometry of simplicial Tits sets

 Our main result concerns the metric geometry on the above family of convex sets.
-Recall that any properly convex open set $\Omega\subset\mathbb{P}^n$ carries a canonical Finsler metric $d_\Omega$, called the \emph{Hilbert metric}.
+Any properly convex open set $\Omega\subset\mathbb{P}^n$ carries a canonical Finsler metric $d_\Omega$, called the \emph{Hilbert metric}, which is invariant under projective transformations preserving $\Omega$.
 If $\Omega$ is an ellipsoid, then $(\Omega,d_\Omega)$ is isometric to the real hyperbolic $n$-space $\mathbb{H}^n$.

-The one-parameter family $\{\Omega_t\}$ in Proposition \ref{shape} give rise to a family $\{d_t\}$ of Hilbert metrics.
-From Proposition \ref{shape} we can already deduce some easy geometric properties of this family.
-For example, the diameter and volume of $X_J$ with respect to $d_t$ tends to infinity as $t\rightarrow 0$ or $\infty$.
-The purpose of this paper is to study the following deeper quantity:
+Consider the convex set $\Omega_t$ from Proposition \ref{shape}.
+We denote its Hilbert metric by $d_t$.
+By projective invariance, $d_t$ induces a metric on $X_J$.
+From Proposition \ref{shape} we can readily deduce some easy geometric properties of the family of metrics $\{d_t\}$.
+For example, the diameter of $(X_J, d_t)$ tends to infinity as $t\rightarrow 0$ or $t\rightarrow+\infty$.
+The purpose of this paper is to study a more subtle quantity, the entropy.